 “Gas heaters should be serviced at least every two years by a licenced gasfitter and tested for carbon monoxide spillage.
 Rusted reflectors or frames can create hotspots that can cause problems.

 “Outdoor heaters, fireplaces and firepits should also be checked and never left unattended – about one in five home major fire damage claims start outside the main dwelling.”

 Risk #3: Ducking away while cooking

-Ducking away for just a moment may seem harmless but leaving cooking unattended is a leading cause of home fires in Australia, and kitchen fires are behind about one in five of all fire damage claims, says Gow.
+Ducking away for just a moment may seem harmless, but leaving cooking unattended is a leading cause of home fires in Australia.
+Kitchen fires are behind about one in five of all fire damage claims, says Mann.